Teachings: How to Learn

 The western education process is very literal and linear.
-Human nature often tends to limit teachings to only fit narrow boxes of litany.
-When these two considerations are applied to teaching Taoism or Shamanism, two systems that are neither linear nor literal and rather are experiential, the majority of these systems teachings then get lost to the student.
-Western students often fail to come to an understanding of Taoism / Shamanism.
-In fact many times people will limit how they hold the teachings down to a single thread of the larger picture and practice.
+Modern culture works to fit everyone into narrow boxes of a socially approved litany.
+Taoism and Shamanism are neither linear nor literal but are experiential.
+Western students often fail to come to an understanding of Taoism / Shamanism due to this different approach.
+The other trap is that students will try to limit how they hold Taoist/Shamanic teachings down to a single thread of a more extensive practice.

 Julie and I have to deal with these common questions: